 Phosphorus species: PO4F

-Plant Pigments: CHLA_N, PHEA
+Plant Pigments: CHLA_N, PHEA**

 Other: SiO4F

 *NO23F is measured directly by the lab and used to calculate NO3F, however only NO2F and NO3F are reported to the reserve.
 Therefore NO23F values are “re-calculated” by adding the NO3F and NO2F values onsite in Excel.
 For the purposes of this dataset NO23F is considered to be directly measured.

+**Beginning in January 2014, South Slough NERR no longer measures PHEA after adopting the non-acidification method for chlorophyll determination.
+PHEA was measured from 2002-2013.

 Computed variables